 Sesi Aliu, Manager, Data & Performance Management

-Sesi Aliu is an Officer with the FP2020 Data & Performance Management team and has been with the FP2020 Secretariat for three years.
+Sesi Aliu is a Manager with the FP2020 Data & Performance Management team and has been with the FP2020 Secretariat for five years.
 Prior to joining the Data & Performance Management team, he was a Senior Associate with FP2020’s Country Support team and before that served as an Associate for FP2020’s Market Dynamics and Country Engagement Working Groups.
 Before joining the United Nations Foundation, Sesi completed a Fulbright research project on international migration and development.
 He graduated from the University of Pittsburgh with a Bachelor of Arts in Africana Studies and French.

 Emma Anderson, Senior Coordinator, Communications and Data and Performance Management

 Jason Bremner, PhD, MPH, Director, Data and Performance Management